chesahkalu/azure_administrator/rbac.md

 ---

+## Role Scopes

+- The scope of a role assignment is the set of resources that the role applies to.
+The scope can be on a `managemen group`, `subscription`, a `resource group`, or a single `resource`.
+When you assign a role to a security principal, you specify the scope of the role assignment.

 ## Assigning Roles to Users

 1. Create a JSON file with the role definition that allows a user to create support requests.
 The role should allow the user to can view resource groups in a specific subscription, but not the resources in the resource groups.
 The [role_definition.json](/resources/role_definition.json) should look like this :